stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 #### #stratapp

-This future state of org-wide collaboration tech has arrived.
+This future state tech has arrived.
 It’s called [#stratapp](https://stratapp.ai "#stratapp").

-\#stratapp frees you and your colleagues to deliver on everything described above.
+\#stratapp frees you to deliver on everything described above.

 With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the relevant strategic context of why the organization exists and what it is trying to achieve.